 Professional Growth Plans (PGPs) allow for continuity across the educator career continuum.
-Educators first create a Professional Growth Plan in their Educator Preparation Program (EPP), then they continue to create PGPs for certificate renewal throughout their career.
-The PGP templates for program completion (document) and PGP templates for certificate renewal (document) are quite similar, and the goals at each level are aligned to the same three standards, allowing for this career continuity.
+Educators first create a PGP in their educator preparation program, then they continue to create PGPs for certificate renewal throughout their career.
+The PGP template for educator preparation program completion (document) and PGP template for certificate renewal (document) are quite similar, and the goals at each level are aligned to the same three standards, allowing for this career continuity.

 PGPs focus on developing goals and creating an action plan.
 As pre-service educators may or may not be in a position to implement their action plans, the evidence of implementation portion of the PGP is not required.
 PGPs for program completion are aligned to the residency level benchmarks.